Censorship in North Korea

-North Korea ranks among some of the most extreme censorship in the world, with the government able to take strict control over communications.
-North Korea sits at one of the lowest places of Reporters Without Borders' 2025 Press Freedom Index, ranking 179 out of the 180 countries investigated.
+North Korea ranks among some of the most extreme and controlled censorship in the world, with the government able to take strict control over communications.
+North Korea sits at one of the lowest places of Reporters Without Borders' 2025 Press Freedom Index, ranking 179 out of the 180 countries investigated; only Eritrea ranks lower.

 In North Korea, all media outlets are owned and controlled by the government, and all news content are produced and censored by the Korean Central News Agency.
 The media dedicate a large portion of their resources toward political propaganda and promoting the personality cult of the Kim family (Kim Il Sung, Kim Jong Il, and Kim Jong Un).
 The government of Kim Jong Un still has authority over and control of the press and information and has been repeatedly ranked one of the top 5 countries in the world with the least amount of media freedom.

 Impact of censorship

 Censorship is a form of media monopoly, where the government oversees all media content in order to maintain obedience.
 North Korea utilizes a three-tiered approach to control its citizens at the ideological, physical, and institutional level.
 This applies not only to North Korean residents but also to visitors.

 The impact of media censorship on North Korean children features in an approach in which the representation of Kim Jong Un, the leader of the Workers' Party of North Korea, is deified as an omnipotent leader.
 This starts as early as in childhood – as such, North Korean children can get access only to limited literature and media content.

 As for adults, the UN Commission of Inquiry (COI) acknowledges multiple violations of human rights in North Korea that are connected to censorship and governmental control, specifically violations of freedom of thought and personal expression.

 Journalists' safety is also impacted by censorship.
 According to Reporters Without Borders, the Korean Central News Agency (KCNA) restricts and controls the production and distribution of information while also prohibiting independent journalism, despite the North Korean constitution stating the contrary.
 Some journalist practices executed in North Korea would lead to legal punishments, including death penalty.